Intersection multiplicity one for the Belkale-Kumar product in G/B: The geometric strategy

 \subsection{About birational maps}

 Let $f\,:\,Y\longto X$ be a dominant morphism between irreducible varieties of the same dimension.
 We say that $f$ is {\it generically finite}.
 The {\it degree of $f$} is defined to be $\deg(f)=[\CC(Y):\CC(X)]$.
 The degree of $f$ is one, if and only if $f$ is birational.
+A prime divisor $D$ of $Y$ is said to be {\it contracted} if the closure $\overline{f(D)}$ of its image has codimension at least two.
 We use the following consequence of the main Zariski theorem (see~\cite[Chap III, Section 9, Proposition~1]{Mumford:red}).

 \begin{prop} Assume that $f$ is birational and that $X$ is normal.
-Let $D$ be a primitive divisor in $Y$.
-Assume that the closure of $f(D)$ is of codimension one.
+Let $D$ be a prime divisor of $Y$.
+Assume that $D$ is not contracted.